Navidliverpool/AwsBucketProject4/README.md

 ##### Dataset 1 displays a bunch of information prepared from the bucket such as:

-- Email:       &nbsp;           Name of file obtained from retrievedObject.Key
+- Email:       &nbsp;+           Name of file obtained from retrievedObject.Key
 - Subject:     The subject of the email
 - Data:        the date
 - From:        Who the message is from